from @unified-product-graph/sdk

 Removes the node.
 Edges with this node as source or target are removed as well to keep the graph well-formed.

-const edge = await upg.edges.connect(persona.id, job.id)
+const result = await upg.edges.connect(persona.id, job.id)

 Lists edges, filterable by source, target, or type.
 Returns an array directly (unlike nodes.list).